gavrielhan/orion-data-analyst/GETTING_KEYS.md

 2. Open the `.env` file in any text editor

-3. Fill in your 3 keys:
+3. Fill in your 2 credentials:

 ```env
 # Paste your Project ID here (no spaces)